-The world moves at a rapid pace and you must be ready to take advantage of market opportunities when presented or you may miss out.
+The world moves at a rapid pace and you must be ready to take advantage of market opportunities, like a merger or acquisition, when presented or you may miss out.
 You have been working hard and wanting to grow your business for a while.
 An opportunity to acquire another company arises, which would allow your organization to operate on another level.
 Everyone gets excited.
 The “dream team” of brokers, lawyers, accountants, consultants, and other experts are assembled.
 The deal is shaped and presented.
 There is back and forth negotiations.
 It gets tense and stressful with lots of twists and turns.
 At the end of a long and laborious process, an agreement is made.
 We have a deal.
 Everyone walks away as winners and the celebrations commence.

 All the hard work is done.
 It’s time to rejoice and enjoy the fruits of everyone’s labor, right?
 Wrong!
 This is where the real work begins and most business owners/leaders make mistakes.
 They bring the management team together, make the announcement, pump everyone up, and provide some basic guidelines in how, the now two entities, will work together as one.
 It sounds good, everyone moves out, and in a relatively short amount of time, things start falling apart.
 People get confused, communication breaks down, frustration builds, production drops, employees leave, and customer service decreases.
 What happened?
 How can something great turn into chaos so quickly?